Selected Highlights from a Security Executive Council Security Leadership Research Institute Report

 In a similar vein, transparency and strong and regular communication are vital.
 It’s important to bridge gaps in terminology and language to understand other views and perspectives.

 The structural shift toward a more collaborative form generally occurs because of an unexpected organizational change, such as the introduction of a new leader, a corporate acquisition or spin-off, or a negative security incident.

 The value of security collaborative optimization is difficult to measure, according to participants.
 It’s not as often found in dollars and cents as in speed and agility in identifying and responding to incidents.

 The full report goes into more detail on each of these points and delves into lesser similarities as well.

-Phase 2 of this research will consist of a series of panel discussions with practitioners to focus on SOC outcomes and to ensure that cyber security leaders’ perspectives are equally represented in the research.
+Phase 2 of this research will consist of a series of panel discussions with practitioners to focus on SCO outcomes and to ensure that cyber security leaders’ perspectives are equally represented in the research.